Compensation for negligent accountancy advice

-We are able to offer a no obligation initial telephone assessment to give you an understanding as to the merits of your potential claim, so please feel free to contact us or complete our contact form and we will call you back to discuss your case.
+We are able to offer a no obligation initial telephone assessment to give you an understanding as to the merits of your potential claim, so please feel free to call us or complete our online enquiry form and we will call you back to discuss your case.

 Accountant negligence claims